MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 1. On the left side of Power BI service, select **Workspaces** (but not **My Workspace**)

-2. From the Workspace drop down, select the workspace you want to use.
+2. From the Workspace context menu, select the workspace you want to use.

 3. From the workspace (in this example, TestWorkspace01), select the drop-down menu next to **+New**.